hybrid vs memory foam vs innerspring canada 2025 at mattress miracle brantford cover

 • Comfort Layers: Memory foam, latex, or gel layers for pressure relief and contouring

-• Transition Layer: High-density foam for seamless support distribution
+• Transition Layer: High-density foam for smooth support distribution

 • Edge Support: Reinforced perimeter for full surface utilization